Marvel Movies in Order: Chronological & Release Date

 Marvel Cinematic Universe (or the MCU) brings superheroes to real life and out of the pages of comic books, and over a long period of time, Marvel has released several superhero movies.
 While some of us have watched every single one of these movies, a significant population is unaware of how to watch Marvel movies in order.

-So, to solve that problem, in this article, I am going to tell the new Marvel fans or those who are confused regarding the chronology of the MCU, all they need to know about the best order to watch the Marvel movies and TV shows – in chronological and release date order.
-That being said, let’s dive right into it and start your journey through the fantastical world of MCU!
+So, to solve that problem, in this article, I am going to tell the new Marvel fans or those who are confused regarding the chronology of the MCU, all they need to know about the best order to watch the Marvel movies and TV shows, in chronological and release date order.
+That being said, let’s dive right into it and start your journey through the fantastical world of the MCU!

 Marvel Movies in Release Date Order